Not associated with any other directories

 ADHD

-ADHD or ADD (ADHD Inattentive) can be very complex and lead to different struggles (comorbid symptoms), meaning that ADHD can be missed or misdiagnosed.
-As well as the well-known traits such as concentration difficulties and forgetfulness, it can also be at the core of louder comorbid difficulties, such as;
+ADHD or ADD (ADHD Inattentive) can be very complex and lead to co-occurring difficulties - meaning that ADHD can be easily missed or misdiagnosed.
+As well as the well-known concentration difficulties and forgetfulness, it can also be at the core of louder co-occurring difficulties, such as;

-OCD behaviours, intense feelings and difficulty controlling them, disorganised eating, self-injury, sleep difficulties, angry and aggressive behaviour (usually due to felt rejection), social isolation, intense feelings of rejection, relationship breakdowns, substance misuse, low self-esteem and assertiveness difficulties.
+OCD behaviours, intense feelings and needing more time to regulate them, disorganised eating, self-injury, sleep pattern disturbance, intense anger (usually due to felt rejection), social isolation, intense feelings around rejection, relationship breakdowns, substance misuse, low self-esteem and finding it hard to be assertive.

-Recent research has developed an understanding of females with ADHD, leading to late diagnoses and recognition of a lifetime of difficulties.
+Recent research has developed an understanding of females with ADHD, leading to late diagnoses and recognition of a lifetime of misunderstandings.

 There are many self-assessment tests for ADHD.